Exhibit display showcasing an extinct saber-tooth afrothere.

 6th Floor

-What's that buzzing?!
-On the 6th floor, learn about bees and see them in action at our live Bee Tree exhibit, view a variety of mammals skulls, our living microbes wall, living snakes and anoles, birds, dioramas, archaeological artifacts, and dive into the new Deep-Scattering Layer!
-Down the north hall and just around the corner, you'll find the original grotesques, created for Dyche Hall in 1902 and removed for preservation in 2017.
+On the 6th floor, learn about bees, view a variety of mammals skulls, see live snakes and anoles, archaeological artifacts, and more.
+Plus, down the north hall and just around the corner, you'll find the original grotesques, created for Dyche Hall in 1902 and removed for preservation in 2017.

 Map — Download a map of the 6th floor (pdf)